stumpapp/stump/README.md

 ### /core

 - `core`: Stump's 'core' functionality is located here, written in Rust.
-The `server` was previously part of the core, but was extracted to support integration testing.
+The `server` was previously part of the core, but was extracted for better isolation.

 ## Similar Projects 👯